hannenz/ContactPlugin/README.md

 CakePHP plugin (Cake >= 2.0)

-Handles standard contact forms
+Handles standard contact forms with arbitrary form fields.
+Handles validation of user input and optionally stores messages in database.

 ##Install

 Drop Plugin into `app/Plugin`
-[Optional] Create database tables as found in `Contact/Config/contact.sql`
+[Optional] Create database tables as found in `app/Plugin/Contact/Config/contact.sql`

 (You may configure the plugin not to store messages in the database, in which case you don't need the tables of course)